rosettastone/RSTCoreDataKit/README.md

 These tests are well commented and serve as further documentation for how to use this library.

-Additionally, **you should be unit testing your own Core Data model**.
-This test suite also serves as an example for how to test your own Core Data model layer.
+Additionally, **you should be unit testing your own Core Data model layer**.
+This test suite also serves as an example for how to do this.

 ````objective-c
 // Create an in-memory store for testing purposes